Skip to main content

 Overview

-To configure letters, you must have one of the following roles:
+To configure letters, you must have both of the following roles:

 • General System Administrator